-The preparation of financial statements in conformity with accounting principles generally accepted in the United States of America requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
+The preparation of financial statements in conformity with accounting principles generally accepted in the United States of America requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
 Actual results could differ from those estimates.
-In particular, the novel coronavirus ("COVID-19") pandemic and the resulting adverse impacts to global economic conditions, as well as the Center's operations, may affect future estimates including, but not limited to, fair value measurements, downward adjustments to investments in equity securities, asset impairment charges and cancellation reserves.

-Accounting Pronouncements Adopted in 2022
+New Accounting Pronouncements Adopted in 2023